-The field of sexual assault prevention is shifting attention to address the role of men in ending violence against women.
-This shift includes educational interventions that address men's socialization, capacity for victim empathy, understanding of consent, and belief in rape myths.
-Recent studies have documented the importance of the oftenmisperceived norms men hold about other men's endorsement of rape-supportive attitudes and behaviors.
-This article provides further evidence supporting the design of population-based social norms interventions to prevent sexual assault.
-Data from this study suggest that men underestimate the importance that most men and women place on consent in sexual activity and the willingness of most men to intervene against sexual violence.
-In addition, men's personal adherence to only consensual activity and their willingness to act as women's allies in the face of sexual violence are strongly influenced by their perceptions of other men's and women's norms.
-Thus, these findings support the proposition that accurate normative data, which counters the misperception of rapesupportive environments, can be a critical part of a comprehensive campus effort to catalyze and support men's development as women's social justice allies in preventing sexual violence against women.
+Abstract.
+The field of sexual assault prevention is shifting attention to educational interventions that address the role of men in ending violence against women.
+Recent studies document the often-misperceived norms men hold about other men's endorsement of rape-supportive attitudes and behaviors.
+The authors provide further evidence supporting the design of population-based social norms interventions to prevent sexual assault.
+Data from this study suggest that men underestimate the importance that most men and women place on consent and willingness of most men to intervene against sexual violence.
+In addition, men's personal adherence to only consensual activity and their willingness to act as women's allies are strongly influenced by their perceptions of other men's and women's norms.
+These findings support the proposition that accurate normative data, which counters the misperception of rape-supportive environments, can be a critical part of comprehensive campus efforts to catalyze and support men's development as women's social justice allies in preventing sexual violence against women.